-The Resurgence of Inflation in 2022: Analyzing the Impact of Government Spending and Quantitative Easing on the Economy
+The Comeback of Inflation in 2022: Understanding the Transitory Theory and Government Spending

 One of 2022’s biggest financial stories is the comeback of inflation.
 It may be transitory, as the Federal Reserve has been stating, or more sinister, like the kind of increases that fueled the 1970s price movements.